durandtibo/arctix/README.md

 ## Overview

-`arctix` is a Python library that provides simple functions to check in a single line if two complex/nested objects are equal or not.
+`arctix` is a Python library to compute a string representation of complex/nested objects.
 `arctix` was initially designed to work with [PyTorch `Tensor`s](https://pytorch.org/docs/stable/tensors.html) and [NumPy `ndarray`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html), but it